 - Mattress Type: Hybrid

-- Firmness: Medium Firm, Plush
+- Firmness: Firm, Medium Firm, or Plush

 - Sleep Trial: 365 Nights